rosen-bridge/watcher-data-extractor/README.md

 ## Related Projects
 This module is used within the [Scanner](https://github.com/rosen-bridge/scanner) project.
 As stated above, this module is used in the [Watcher](https://github.com/rosen-bridge/watcher) service to drive the related boxes.
-It alse used in the [Guard](https://github.com/rosen-bridge/watcher) to track the created event triggers.
+It also used in the [Guard](https://github.com/rosen-bridge/watcher) to track the created event triggers.

 ## How to Use the Watcher Data Extractor
 ### Install
 This project is written in node-js using Esnext module and typeorm database.
-This project is not dependent and is used as the scanner module.
+Extractors are not standalone projects and should be used as scanner modules.
 You can easily install it using npm with the command:

 ```shell
 npm install @rosen-bridge/watcher-data-extractor